Budibase/website/content/blog/automation/business-process-optimization.md

 The question is whether we have sufficient expertise in-house.
 If not, we’ll need to look to outsourcing, additional staff training, or recruitment for specific skills.

+You might also like our guide to [IT operations](https://budibase.com/blog/inside-it/it-operations/).

 ### Time pressures

 Finally, process optimization projects are often thwarted by time pressures.
 That is, when your decisions are negatively impacted by a need for urgent change.
 Unfortunately, this can play out in so many different ways that it’s difficult to generalize.